mislav/bump-homebrew-formula-action/README.md

 tarball URL, you can pass in the `download-url` input to this action.

 To customize the git commit message used for updating the formula, you can pass a template or regular string in the `commit-message` input to this action.
 The following fields marked up with `{{...}}` will be expanded:

 | Field         | Description                                        |
 | ------------- | -------------------------------------------------- |
 | `formulaName` | the name of the formula supplied in `formula-name` |
 | `version`     | the version number for this release                |

+It's recommended that `commit-message` has _both subject and body_, i.e. that it contains a subject line followed by a blank line followed by body text.
+Otherwise, pull requests to `Homebrew/homebrew-core` might get denied by their automation.

 If the current `COMMITTER_TOKEN` doesn't have push access to the repo specified by the `homebrew-tap` input, the formula will be edited in a fork that is